phil-opp/blog_os/README.md

 ## Where is the code?

 The code for each post lives in a separate git branch.
 This makes it possible to see the intermediate state after each post.

+**The code for the latest post is available [here][latest-post].**

+[latest-post]: https://github.com/phil-opp/blog_os/tree/post-10

 You can find the branch for each post by following the `(source code)` link in the [post list](#posts) below.
-The branches are named `post-XX` where `XX` is the post number, for example `post-03` for the third post ("VGA Text Mode").
+The branches are named `post-XX` where `XX` is the post number, for example `post-03` for the _VGA Text Mode_ post or `post-08` for the _Hardware Interrupts_ post.
+For build instructions, see the Readme of the respective branch.

-**You can find the code for the latest post [here][latest-post].**

-[latest-post]: https://github.com/phil-opp/blog_os/tree/post-10

-For build instructions, see the Readme of the post branches.

-### Checking out the Code in a Subdirectory

-To check out the code in a subdirectory use [git worktree]:
+You can check out a branch in a subdirectory using [git worktree]:

 [git worktree]: https://git-scm.com/docs/git-worktree